crodier/software-blog/threadDumps.md

 ## How to interpret a thread dump

+TODO:  How to read the stack and see where a thread has been in the code.

+TODO:  How can you identify a deadlock in your code, and what tool should you try first to show you if you have a deadlock.

 ## Java thread dump specific

+TODO:  Highlight in Libre Office, then explain the thread example from above, in detail.
+Not only what the application threads are, but each of the JVM threads.

 ## Java thread dump tools

+Review the best tools available for thread dump analysis, and which is recommended.

 ## C++ thread dumps